jacbeekers/devops_fitnesse_tools/README.md

 ## Examples

-Check the examples folder for more info on the structure of deploy lists.
+Check the examples folder in the Git repository devops-informatica-tools for more info on the structure of deploy lists.